-Students must report to the Dean of Education in writing, any change in their criminal background or current status within 24 hours of occurrence (includes new citations and/or charges regardless of the pending or final adjudication).
+Students must report to the Dean of Education/Nursing in writing, any change in their criminal background or current status within 24 hours of occurrence (includes new citations and/or charges regardless of the pending or final adjudication).
 Students who fail to report any new citation or charge may be dismissed from the program.

 - 2. The applicant must submit to and pass a drug screen and must be in the student file prior to starting the program.
-Inconclusive test results, including a dilute and/or insufficient sample, will require the applicant to be retested within 24 hours at his/her expense at a College designated collection center.
+Inconclusive test results, to include a dilute and/or insufficient sample, will require the applicant to be retested within 24 hours at his/her expense at an Institute designated collection center.
 A second inconclusive test result, to include a dilute and/or insufficient sample will be considered a positive drug screen.
-Students will not be granted admission to the nursing program with a positive, insufficient, dilute, or inconclusive test result.
+Students will not be granted admission to the Radiologic Technologist, Surgical Technologist, Medical Laboratory Technology, or Nursing programs with a positive, insufficient, dilute, or inconclusive test result.
 Random drug and alcohol testing may be done throughout the program.
 Failure to comply or the inability to provide a sample within one hour of the requested random drug/alcohol test may result in program dismissal.
-A dilute or insufficient sample result on a random drug screen will be considered a positive result.
-The student may be dropped from the program as per the Nursing Substance Abuse and Drug Screening policy. - 3.
-Basic Life Support (BLS) for Healthcare Providers certification by the American Heart Association must remain current while the student is enrolled in the nursing program.
-The College must maintain a current signed copy of the student's CPR card within the student file.
+A dilute or insufficient sample result on a random drug screen will be considered a positive result and may result in program dismissal. - 3.
+Basic Life Support (BLS) for Healthcare Providers certification by the American Heart Association must remain current while the student is enrolled in the Medical Technology or nursing program.
+The Institute must maintain a current signed copy of the student's CPR card within the student file.
 Students are required to have their CPR card on them at all times during class, laboratory, and clinical activities.
-If the CPR card expires during the nursing program, the student may not participate in any clinical activities and may be dropped from the program.
+If the CPR card expires during the Medical Technology and nursing program, the student may not participate in any clinical activities and may be dropped from the program.
 Missed clinical experiences will be considered an unexcused absence and may result in failure of the course.